JinXJinX/BrainInVat/doc/privacy.md

 ### Contact Information

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at jinx@criptext.com